Trump says 'wall' must be part of lawmakers' border deal

 Left on their own, the seasoned House and Senate lawmakers say they could easily reach a border security deal as they have for two years in a row.
 But whether Trump would sign it is another matter altogether.

-Trump has grown impatient and his demands on his U.S.-Mexico border wall.
-He tweeted Wednesday morning, hours before the negotiators were to sit down for their first meeting, that the group of Republicans and Democrats is “Wasting their time!” if they aren’t “discussing or contemplating a Wall or Physical Barrier.”
+Trump tweeted Wednesday morning, hours before the negotiators were to sit down for their first meeting, that the group of Republicans and Democrats is “Wasting their time!” if they aren’t “discussing or contemplating a Wall or Physical Barrier.”

+“He tweets and all you guys do is spend your whole day following up on his tweets,” said House Majority Leader Steny Hoyer, D-Md.
+“In any event, our answer is the same.
+We’re in negotiations.
+These I think are going to be good faith negotiations.
+And we want to reach an agreement.
+We want to make sure the government doesn’t shut down again.”

 Democrats, who hold the House, remain united against Trump’s vision for a massive wall project, yet some are signaling a willingness to deal in the wake of the 35-day partial government shutdown.

-“We’ve consistently said that we do not support a medieval border wall from sea to shining sea,” said Rep. Hakim Jeffries of New York, the No. 4 House Democrat.
+“We’ve consistently said that we do not support a medieval border wall from sea to shining sea,” said Rep. Hakeem Jeffries, D-N.Y.
 “However, we are able to support fencing where is makes sense, but it should be done in an evidence-based fashion.”

-“We’ve come to big agreements before,” said the Senate’s top Democrat, Chuck Schumer of New York.
-Schumer said that “when the president stays out of the negotiations we almost always succeed.
-When he mixes in, it’s a formula for failure.
-So, I’d ask President Trump, ‘Let Congress deal with it on its own.’”

 For their part, GOP leaders want to de-escalate the battle over the border wall and suggest they too could be flexible as bargainers, who hold their first session Wednesday, seek a bipartisan agreement.